flyteorg/flyte/rfc/system/5741-binary-idl-with-message-pack.md

 2. We will put `Json Schema` in Literal Type's `metadata` field, this will be used in flytekit remote api to construct dataclass/Pydantic BaseModel by `Json Schema`.
 3. We will use libraries written in golang to compare `Json Schema` to solve this issue: ["[BUG] Union types fail for e.g. two different dataclasses"](https://github.com/flyteorg/flyte/issues/5489).

 Note: The `metadata` of `Literal Type` and `Literal Value` are not the same.

 ## 2 Motivation

-Currently, before this RFC, in flytekit, when handling dataclasses, Pydantic base models, and dictionaries, we store data using a JSON string within Protobuf struct datatype.
+Prior to this RFC, in flytekit, when handling dataclasses, Pydantic base models, and dictionaries, we store data using a JSON string within Protobuf struct datatype.

 This approach causes issues with integers, as Protobuf struct does not support int types, leading to their conversion to floats.